Wait Till You See Her (album)

-Wait Till You See Her is an album by jazz guitarist John Abercrombie with violinist Mark Feldman, bassist Thomas Morgan, and drummer Joey Baron that was recorded in 2008 and released by ECM in 2009.
+Wait Till You See Her is an album by the John Abercrombie Quartet, featuring violinist Mark Feldman, bassist Thomas Morgan, and drummer Joey Baron, recorded in December 2008 and released on ECM in September the following year.

 Reception

-The Allmusic review by Michael G. Nastos awarded the album 3½ stars, stating, "John Abercrombie's longstanding partnership with Mark Feldman has yielded several albums of exquisite music, and Wait Till You See Her is no different.
+The AllMusic review by Michael G. Nastos awarded the album 3½ stars, stating, "John Abercrombie's longstanding partnership with Mark Feldman has yielded several albums of exquisite music, and Wait Till You See Her is no different.
 The mood is naturally restrained, contemplative, and introspective as you would expect, while there's a common thread of healthy respect that keeps the quartet in the softer mezzo piano range...
-At the bottom line, it's another consistent and at times excellent effort from these tried and true modern musicians".
+At the bottom line, it's another consistent and at times excellent effort from these tried and true modern musicians."